 We support sustainable farming practices that prioritize animal welfare.
 ALL of Verde Farms cattle are 100% pasture-raised, with no feedlots EVER.
 In fact, a Verde Farms cow could graze in an area the size of a football field.
 Compare that to a US feedlot where cattle live in confined pens that house between 100 – 125 animals and allow 125 – 250 square feet per animal.
 Our cattle are never given growth hormones.
 Verde Farms is truly free range beef.

 So if consuming grass-finished beef is important to you, it’s good to know the distinction between these two terms when shopping for it.
 Grass-finished beef may be marketed as grass-fed beef, but not vice versa.
-We offer both grass-fed and grass-finished beef options – so more consumers can access a better for you, better for the planet, better for the animal, and better for the farmer alternative to conventional beef.
-For grass-finished beef, choose Verde Farms 100% Organic, Grass-Fed line.
+We offer only grass-fed and grass-finished beef options – so more consumers can access a better for you, better for the planet, better for the animal, and better for the farmer alternative to conventional beef.